describo/describo-web-component-test/README.md

 My current solution for passing objects and functions to the web component is to do it via [globalThis](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis), see [Shell.component.wc.vue](src%2Fcrate-builder%2FShell.component.wc.vue).
 Users of the web component should pass the name of the function/object as it is set on globalThis (and the users should take care of avoiding name clashes).
 See [App.tsx](wc-test-app-react%2Fsrc%2FApp.tsx).

 From now on translation of web component properties can happen in [Shell.component.wc.vue](src%2Fcrate-builder%2FShell.component.wc.vue) and then passed to [Shell.component.vue](src%2Fcrate-builder%2FShell.component.vue) in the expected format.

+# Changes 2023.02.07

+1. Removed import of `style.css` in react [App.tsx](wc-test-app-react%2Fsrc%2FApp.tsx) as it is not required.

+3. Instead of accessing `globalThis.DescriboCrateBuilderConfiguration` in [Shell.component.wc.vue](src%2Fcrate-builder%2FShell.component.wc.vue) I suggest to pass the name of the config object on `globalThis` via the `config` prop.
+This way we could theoretically have multiple components on screen with different configs, and it is the responsibility of the caller to avoid name clashes.

+4. The React side is now reactive: when you press the "Change crate" button the value of the crate field changes in `globalThis[props.config]`.
+However, this change is not picked up in [Shell.component.wc.vue](src%2Fcrate-builder%2FShell.component.wc.vue).
+Can you please take a look at this?